-Management Board must approve all risks added to the risk register with a score of 16 or above, and undertakes a monthly review of all current risks on the risk register with a score of 10-15 in order to ensure that lower scoring risks with the potential to have significant impact on the organisation are not overlooked.
-Management Board are also responsible for reviewing and approving any current risks that have been downgraded from a major risk.
+The Trust Management Executive must approve all risks added to the risk register with a score of 16 or above, and undertakes a monthly review of all current risks on the risk register with a score of 10-15 in order to ensure that lower scoring risks with the potential to have significant impact on the organisation are not overlooked.
+The Trust Management Executive are also responsible for reviewing and approving any current risks that have been downgraded from a major risk.

 The Trust seeks to ensure that lessons learned from incidents, complaints and other investigations are used to update and improve practice.
-These issues are regularly communicated to the Quality Board where Trust-wide representatives have the opportunity to discuss themes which may emerge from these investigations and make recommendations for, and implement, policy or procedural change.
+These issues are regularly communicated to the Trust Quality and Safety Group where Trust-wide representatives have the opportunity to discuss themes which may emerge from these investigations and make recommendations for, and implement, policy or procedural change.
 The Chief Nurse reports key messages emerging from the Quality Board's deliberations to the Quality Governance Committee to ensure Board visibility of these emerging themes and how they are being disseminated across the organisation.

 Incidents are dealt with in accordance with the Incident Reporting and Management Policy and Procedure.
 An anonymised summary of all new Serious Incidents is included in the Quality Report which is presented at each Board of Directors' meeting and is published on the Trust's website.
-The Board of Directors also receives a quarterly Incidents, Claims and Inquests report which contains more detailed analysis of trends and learning and is considered in the private Board of Directors' meeting.
-The Serious Incident Panel, a sub-group of Quality Board, has the specific responsibility for ensuring that such incidents are appropriately investigated and that learning from them is derived and shared across the Trust.
+The Board of Directors also receives a quarterly Incidents, Claims and Inquests report which contains more detailed analysis of trends and learning, and is considered in the private Board of Directors' meeting.
+The Serious Incident Panel, a sub-group of Trust Quality and Safety Group, has specific responsibility for ensuring that such incidents are appropriately investigated and that learning from them is derived and shared across the Trust.